 - Price: What is the cost, can my family and I afford it, and how can financial aid impact the cost?

 A web-based college search service is terrific for assembling this initial list.
-Two good sites are College Board’s Find a College, and The Princeton Review.
 Once you have that initial list of colleges, you can start to collect information on each one.
 This is the time to start asking questions about selectivity, diversity, sports, clubs and other specifics that are important to you.
 Check college websites, request information, and if possible, visit them.